AshkanArabim/news-briefer/README.md

 For more information on configuring each part of the system, refer to the `README.md` file under each component's directory.

+### Hardware Requirements
+- Min 6GB RAM (~5.2GB from testing)
+- Min 6GB VRAM (~4.2GB from testing)
+  - NVIDIA GPUs recommended.
+The system has not beed tested on AMD GPUs.
+(Please make a PR if you manage to get it working on AMD / other GPU brands)
+  - Larger LLMs (e.g. Llama 3.1 70b) and TTS models will require more VRAM.

 ### Common issues
 - `ERR_BLOCKED_BY_CLIENT` in development mode
   - Solution: Disable your adblocker
+- No audio after clicking on "Feed"
+  - Make sure you've added valid RSS sources.
+  - Click "Home" and "Feed" again.

 ## Contributing
 Please open a pull request first, then ask to be assigned to it.
 We don't want